picolibc/picolibc/doc/build.md

 | tests                       | false   | Enable tests                                                                         |
 | tinystdio                   | true    | Use tiny stdio from avr libc                                                         |

+If you set `specsdir` to `none`, then picolibc.specs will not be installed at all.

 ### Options applying to both legacy stdio and tinystdio

 These options extend support in printf and scanf for additional